Skip to content

 If the products should be searchable, but not purchasable, this must be handled outside of activeFromUtc.
 For instance, it is possible to add an attribute specifying whether the product is purchasable or not.
 Doing this eliminates the need to do an extra roundtrip to the PIM to check if the product is purchasable.

-Active To UTC
+Active to UTC

 activeToUtc specifies the end date of the product in the system.
 After this date, the product is no longer searchable and will not count towards facets.